ankor-io-deprecated/ankor-framework/website/ankorsite/templates/manual/manual-0.3.md

 not even have to bother with the server-client communication at all.

 Our mission statement:
-> Bind your view to the model on the client-side, add behaviour to the model on the server-side
+> Bind your UI to the client-side view model, implement behaviour on the server-side
 > - and let Ankor do the rest.

 ## What Ankor is **not**